Serena Williams Walks Away From Wimbledon With A Glow-Up

 Kerber, who is the first German to win at Wimbledon since Steffi Graf won in 1996, had an equally gracious reaction.

-“I knew I had to play my best against a champion like Serena, it is always an honour to share a court with her,” she said, according to CNN.
+“I knew I had to play my best against a champion like Serena, it is always an honor to share a court with her,” she said, according to CNN.

 Today, Kerber was the champion — and Williams is more than okay with that.